Treatment of Diabetes

 1. Injections: Supplied subcutaneously with the use of pumps, pens, or syringes.

-2. Insulin Pumps: Throughout the day, give out insulin continuously.
+2. Insulin Pumps: Throughout the day, given out continuously.

 3. Inhaled Insulin: A more recent choice for those who would rather breathe than inject.